Pyg Track – Llwybr Pyg

 The views of Snowdon are among the best of any route up.
 The Pyg is also one of the busiest routes up, so consider setting off very early in the morning or mid-afternoon to avoid the crowds.
 If you do set off later in the day, make sure you’ve got enough hours of daylight left to descend safely.
 In winter conditions, the upper section of the path becomes very treacherous and in common with all the other routes up, should not be attempted in snow unless you’re properly equipped and experienced.

-The path is reasonably straightforward.
-It descends initially in big steps towards Bwlch y Moch before levelling out.
+2 The path is reasonably straightforward.
+It ascends initially in big steps towards Bwlch y Moch before levelling out.
 Just make sure you don’t take the path to the right here, marked Crib Goch!
 You should get your first views from here of the summit, if you’re lucky.
-I’m yet to walk up this path without hill fog.

-Take the path to your left, and the summit of Snowdon is close now, but still another 100m climb.
+6 Take the path to your left, as the PYG Track now joins both the Llanberis and Snowdon Ranger paths to the summit.
+While the summit of Snowdon is close now, but still another 100m climb.
 There are steps either side of Snowdon summit and it can often be quite a melee to get to the top on a busy summer’s day.
 If you do, then you may be able to see the brass plate on the trig point that can be used to identify all the different summits.

 If you face down the railway you’ll see Llanberis and its lakes, then clockwise towards Elidir Fawr and the Dinorwig Quarry that scars its surface.
 Inside is a massive pump storage power station which you can visit on guided tours and is well worth the few hours it takes.
 Across to Y Garn and the Glyderau with the Carneddau behind.
 The next peak, standing alone is Moel Siabod, and then the views become more distant and more difficult to discern.